Join our newsletter!

 War for Guam

-The native people of Guam remained loyal to the U.S. in WWII, only to be stripped of their ancestral lands by the American military.
+The story of how the native people of Guam, the Chamorros, remained loyal to the U.S. under Japanese occupation in WWII, only to be later stripped of much of their ancestral lands by the American military.

 Premiere Date